Frequently asked questions

 If a child auditions successfully, they will be offered a place if there is a vacancy.
-If there are no vacancies, we will add your name to the waiting list.
+If there are no vacancies at that time, we will add your name to the waiting list.

 Do parents need to be involved?

 Parents don’t need to be on-site during choir activities, so you can just drop your child off and collect them later.
-But there are lots of opportunities for parents to get involved in all sorts of ways, including the social aspect of meeting other parents.
+But there are lots of opportunities for parents to get involved in all sorts of ways, including socialising with other parents.